 Now the multi-hub ridiculousness will only exacerbate all the other problems with RIPTA.
 It’s hard enough to make your connector bus at all at Kennedy Plaza because busses are always late or early.
 Now I have to run across downtown too?
 C’mon!
 The City needs to address the real issues that plague Kennedy Plaza: Mental illness.
 Poverty.
 Homelessness.
 Addiction.

 As far as walking around the city, there are different problems depending on the season.
 In the winter, if we have ice and snow, no one shovels.
-The City does not fine anyone [Editor’s note: see City Ordinance Sections 23-13 to 23-17 on snow removal].
+The City does not fine anyone [Editor’s note: see City Ordinance Sections 23-13 to 23-17 on snow removal and the City’s updated recommendations on better enforcement here.].
 Too many of us, including too many school kids, must walk in the street due to dangerous sidewalk conditions.
 The City doesn’t remove snow, it just gets plowed onto sidewalk corners.
 So even if people shoveled their sidewalks, you would still have to go into the street to traverse the intersection.
 I once called the city on this, and they said plowing it onto corners is the way, and “What else were they supposed to do with it?”
 “Omg!
 NYC removes it!”
 I told him.
 He hung up on me.

 This recent storm is a prime example of how the City fails its pedestrians.
 I will be walking in the poorly plowed streets today on my way to work.
 The sidewalks will barely be passable due to the lack of enforcement of fines.
 Watching the news at noon and all the focus on is the plowed highways and main arteries showing “how well the State is handling the storm for drivers.”
 No moment where residents are encouraged to clear their sidewalks.
 No bit on The Rhode Show about proper snow removal.
 No encouraging a neighborly spirit for your fellow human.
 It’s literally about the roads, even though they also keep saying people are asked to stay off the roads.